 Some Internet browsers could be hiding your IP address, browsers such as TOR.
 If you’re browsing from a home network, look for any installed add-ons which might have blocked or hidden your IP from being detected by other admins from the web.

 In conclusion, your IP address contains the code of your country.
-If you hide it or block it, the form won’t be able to detect from which country you are accessing it, and it will therefore display the message:
+If you hide it or block it, the form won’t be able to detect from which country you are accessing it.
+In such cases, it will display the following message: